“The Roses of Heliogabalus” by Lawrence Alma-Tadema

 This gorgeous oil on canvas painting, titled “The Roses of Heliogabalus”, was painted in 1888 by the Academic Dutch artist, Lawrence Alma-Tadema.
 It was commissioned by the British politician and civil engineer, Sir John Aird.

-Elagabalus, served as the Roman emperor from 218 until he was assassinated at just 18 years old in 222.
-His reign was full of scandal and indulgence, even among his contemporaries, and he is commonly remembered as one of the worst Roman emperors to have served.
+Elagabalus, served as the Roman emperor from 218 until 222 A.D., when he was assassinated at just 18 years old.
+His reign was full of scandal and indulgence, even among his own contemporaries.
+Elagabalus is commonly remembered as one of the worst Roman emperors to have ruled.

 For dramatic effect, Alma-Tadema decided to depict all of the flowers as roses.
-As this piece was painted during the winter, for four months, Alma-Tadema had roses specially brought in to his studio from the French Riviera to ensure the accuracy of the roses he depicted.
+As this piece was painted during the winter, for four months, Alma-Tadema had roses specially delivered to his studio from the French Riviera to ensure the accuracy of the roses depicted.

 The Roses of Heliogabalus” is currently in the private collection of the Spanish Mexican businessman, Juan Antonio Pérez Simón.